Store

 the state tree to update a specific resource or group.

 ] (Object): Configure the update.
 There are two options.
-The first ismergeResources
+The first is mergeResources

-.
-Theother option is
+other option is concatGroups

-, which isfalse
+, which is false

 by default.
-Pass this astrue
+Pass this as true

-, and existing groups will beconcatenated with the groups that you pass in.
+, and existing groups will be

 None.